gadget/paperboy/index.md

 ```

 ## Scaling
 The WebSocket server can scale horizontally, you can add new servers/containers in your infrastructure, just put them behind a load balancer and no additional configuration is needed.
 Instances do not share states, they only deal with states related to their own client connections.
-All messages on a channel are always delivered to every WebSocket server and then based on it's internal states each server dispatch the messages to their clients who has previously subscribed to the channel.
+All messages on a channel are always delivered to every WebSocket server and then each server dispatch the messages to their clients who has previously subscribed to the channel.

 ## Security checklist
 * Paperboy should use WebSocket over SSL: authorization tokens are sent over the WS connection, therefore it's essential to protect that traffic from MITM attacks